Rules are for the weak. #fb

 Oh. and rules are for the weak.
 Start shredding.

-25 responses to “The Iconoclast’s Guide to Social Media”
+24 thoughts on “The Iconoclast’s Guide to Social Media”

 1. I love your points about not taking yourself too seriously (after all we in the ‘social’ space are not solving world peace or keeping a nuclear plant from exploding at our own peril) and the point about perspective.
 If you don’t have perspective, you likely don’t understand the role of social technologies in people’s real lives.